dubas-pro/ext-template-helper/README.md

 + `language` - optional language parameter which determine in which you want to get translation.
 If you don't use this parameter, helper will use as default `en_US`.

 If you use record in which you have amount set to 100, add to email template or pdf `{{dubasSpellAmount amount}}`.
 It'll print `one hundred dollars and zero cents`.

+### dubasSpellNumber helper
+This helper will let you transform number to words.
+You just need to add this string to your template:

+`{{dubasSpellNumber field language='pl_PL'}}`

+**Parameters:**
++ `dubasSpellNumber` - name of helper;
++ `field` - Name of field which contain amount in your EspoCRM - you should use currency type field;
++ `language` - optional language parameter which determine in which you want to get translation.
+If you don't use this parameter, helper will use as default `en_US`.